- How can I lift my big dog if it is struggling to walk?

 Swimming under the control of an experienced hydrotherapist or physiotherapist helps maintain muscle mass and joint range of movement after orthopaedic surgery, and using the support of water can greatly assist mobilising limbs after spinal surgery before recovery has progressed far enough to allow unaided walking.
 Wounds must be healed before immersion, so we would rarely advise swimming earlier than 3-4 weeks post-operatively.
 We only recommend Canine Hydrotherapy Association (CHA) approved hydrotherapy pools, click here for links.

 Some hydrotherapy services have veterinary and physiotherapy advice available on site.
-Pool House Veterinary Hospital in Lichfield and STAR Rehabilitation Clinic at Appleby Magna near Swadlincote (see links).
+Pool House Veterinary Hospital in Burton on Trent and STAR Rehabilitation Clinic at Appleby Magna near Swadlincote (see links).

 - My pet has an external fixator; what do I need to do?